OSGeo/grass/doc/development/style_guide.md

 #### Consider both Flags and Options to modify behavior

-Flags are like options which are booleans with default false with names which are only one character.
+Flags are boolean options that default to false.
+Their names are only one character.
 They are defined using:

 ```python